 Day 5 – The Eden Project & Megavissey

-Considering that we took this Cornwall holiday during February half term, the weather was incredibly good to us all week.
+Considering that we took this Cornwall road trip during February half term, the weather was incredibly good to us all week.
 We had perfect beach days and could enjoy being outdoors with the kids.
 At Sands Resort Hotel & Spa they have some excellent outdoor facilities including a maze, bouncy castles and play area.
 In the summer months there is also an outdoor pool at this hotel too.

 You might also be surprised to learn that dogs are allowed to visit The Eden Project.
 We thought that Cornwall was a really dog friendly destination, and if you need ideas for where you can take your four legged friend, Tin Box Traveller shares some great dog friendly days out in Cornwall in her blog post.